Centrelink – challenging a decision

 Centrelink is in charge of different types of payments and they have slightly different rules.
 The main types of payments Centrelink is in charge of are:

 These payments can be challenged in the way described below.
-Some payments (for example, JET Child Care Fee Assistance, Status Resolution Support Services payment, and COVID-19 Disaster Payment) are not like the payments mentioned above and cannot be challenged or appealed in the same way.
+Some payments cannot be challenged or appealed in the same way, so check with Centrelink if you are unsure.

 How to request an internal review

 Firstly, talk to a Centrelink staff member over the phone or at a Centrelink Service Centre about the decision that has been made.
 You can request the Centrelink officer who made the decision to give you specific information about the reasons why they made the decision.
 If you would like a copy of your Centrelink file or documents that relate to the decision, you can lodge an FOI application with Centrelink.
-Centrelink will then have 30 days to respond to the request.
+Centrelink will then have 30 days to respond to the request, unless this time is extended.
 It is free to get your own information under a FOI request, but other requests may have processing fees.

 Centrelink should be able to explain the reasons behind their decision.
 If the decision was based on incorrect or outdated information, and you provide them with new details, the Centrelink officer who made the original decision may change it.

 If this does not result in the decision being changed and you are not satisfied with the explanation provided, you can ask Centrelink to have an authorised review officer complete a formal internal review.
 This is a free process.
-Centrelink has no time limit to complete a review but aims to complete all reviews within 49 days of receiving a request.
+Centrelink has no time limit to complete a review but tries to finalise within 49 days of receiving a request.

 An authorised review officer is a Centrelink worker who has not had any previous involvement in your case and has the ability to change the decision if it is wrong.
 Their review is the first formal stage of the review or appeal process.